yesnik/symfony-guides/doctrine.md

 DATABASE_URL="postgresql://db_user:db_password@127.0.0.1:5432/db_name?serverVersion=16&charset=utf8"
 ```

-## Annotations
+## Attributes

-- Annotations *only support double quotes*.
-We cannot use single quotes there.
+- Before PHP 8 we had to use annotations that *only support double quotes*.
+We can't use single quotes there.
-- Every annotation has a concrete PHP class behind it
+- Every attribute (annotation) has a concrete PHP class behind it
-- Since PHP 8 we can use attributes instead of annotations

-### Annotations for entity's column
+### Attributes for entity's column

-Let's suppose that we have class at `src/Entity/User.php`
+Let's suppose that we have a class at `src/Entity/User.php`

 ```php
 namespace App\Entity;